natelistrom/natelistrom.github.io/hierarchy.md

 Maya Angelou famously said, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 Storytelling is no different.
-People will forget if your story made sense or if they believed you or even if they were intesely interested.
+People will forget if your story made sense or if they believed you or even if they were intensely interested.
 But they will never forget if your story made them truly, deeply feel.

 **Tips:**